International Wire Transfer Fees & How to Avoid Them in 2026

 If you’re sending a payment of 10,000 CAD, a 3% markup will add 300 CAD to your overall transfer costs

 Exchange rate markups are also difficult to spot, making it harder to work out the true cost of your payment.
-Compare your bank’s rate to the Google rate to see the difference.
+Compare your bank’s rate to the mid-market exchange rate to see the difference.

 How to avoid intermediary bank fees